The financial aid application process

 • The DGSOM FAFSA school code is E00374 (for all program tracks: Traditional MD, PRIME, MSTP)

-C) Apply for Need based scholarship and or student loans (For continuing students only)
+C) Apply for institutional scholarships and/or student loans (For continuing students only)

 • Provide student (& spouse's) information